GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A distributed system is one in which the failure of a computer you didn’t even know existed can render your own computer unusable.
+> ### The separation of architectural effort from implementation is a very powerful way of getting conceptual integrity on very large projects.
 >
-> ~ *Leslie Lamport*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts